 Dead by the Water

-A semi-cooperative game of adventure and un(for)seen betrayal
+A narrative strategy game of un(for)seen betrayals

 Note: The game is currently in early prototype stage, public testing phase.